 As we get older our skin loses elasticity.
-This combined with excess body fat can cause flabby upper arms that can be an embarrassing ailment to many seniors.
-Today we will talk about flabby arm exercises for seniors.
+This combined with excess body fat can cause flabby upper arms.
+Which can be an embarrassing ailment to many seniors.
+So today you will learn about flabby arm exercises for seniors.

-Flabby arms are more commonly a problem that older women have but men can suffer from with as well.
+Flabby arms are more commonly a problem for older women.
+But men can suffer from it as well.
 It is a very common reason for cosmetic surgery as well.

 The operation to fix flabby arms is called a Brachioplasty or an arm lift.
 It is done if the loose skin and excess fat of the arms have not responded well to exercise and diet.

 Flabby arms are not just a cosmetic inconvenience.
 They can make finding shirts and dresses that fit nearly impossible.
 In extreme cases, typical shirt sleeves won’t go over upper arms.
 And t-shirts might even restrict blood flow.

 Flabby arms can also cause troublesome abrasions and hygiene problems, so it’s important to do your best to fix them.

 You can usually do much to improve the flabby arms without resorting to extreme procedures like liposuction or corrective surgery.
 You just have to understand what causes the problem and do the necessary lifestyle changes to fix the root cause.

 Let’s start by looking at what exactly causes the problem with flabby arms!

 What Causes Flabby Arms In Seniors

 The flabby arms are caused by a combination of three things in the upper arm region: Excess fat tissue, excess skin and lack of muscle mass.
 These three factors combine to make a saggy appearance because gravity causes the fat and excess skin to fold and sag.